-- 1. Committing or attempting to commit an act of violence (such as hitting, biting, kicking, punching, spitting, or scratching) upon a student, any school employee, or any other person lawfully on school property.
-(11,12,13) - 2.
-Possessing a weapon, unless express written permission is given by the Superintendent or designee.
+- 1. Committing, attempting to commit or threatening to commit an act of violence (such as hitting, biting, kicking, punching, spitting, or scratching) upon a student, any school employee, or any other person lawfully on school property.
+(11,12) - 2.
+Threatening to commit an act of violence upon the school (terroristic threat), whether the threat be made on school grounds or off school grounds or by written word, spoken word or electronic means.
 (12,13) - 3.
-Possessing or displaying what appears to be a weapon (11,12) - 4.
+Possessing a weapon, unless express written permission is given by the superintendent or designee.
+(12) - 4.
+Possessing or displaying what appears to be a weapon (11,12) - 5.
 Threatening to use a weapon.
-(12, 13) - 5.
+(12, 13) - 6.
+Using a weapon.
+(12) - 7.
 Intentionally damaging or destroying school district property or the property of others.
-(3-13) - 6.
-Conduct that intimidates, promotes or conspires to cause or causes physical or emotional injury to others (All).
+(3-12) - 8.
+Conduct that intimidates, promotes, or conspires to cause or causes physical or emotional injury to others (All).